DeutscheMark/homebridge-kodi/README.md

 ## Known Problems

 The development of this plugin is in an very early stage.
-Only use it if you are aware of what you are doing.
-A wrong configuration can lead to crash of the whole homebridge.

 - Multiple running Kodis are supported, but multiple platform configs are necessary: In this early stage of development you can use multipe running Kodis but you need to have multiple Kodi Platforms configured in your config file.
 That certainly changes in a future version of the plugin so that only one platform is needed.
 - Library Scan & Clean: The current scan/clean status is not displayed in HomeKit.
 Also it does not abort the scanning/cleaning when currently scanning/cleaning and setting the switch to off.
 The API is missing this feature unfortunately.